-The hack squat requires a piece of equipment to make it work, and it is often considered a lifting exercise for beginners, but that assumption leads intermediate and advanced lifters to avoid the lift in place of lifts that are considered more advanced.
+The hack squat requires a piece of equipment to make it work, and it is often considered a lifting exercise for beginners, but that assumption leads intermediate and advanced lifters to avoid the lift in place of lifts that are considered advanced.
 This is a mistake, as any lifting or workout routine should feature variety.

-How To Do The Hack Squat
+How to Do the Hack Squat

 Lie on the machine with your back against the pad and push your shoulders just under the shoulder pads.
-Ideally, you should place your feet at a shoulder width apart on the machine, though there are many foot variations you could consider.
+Ideally, you should place your feet at shoulder width apart on the machine, though there are many foot variations you could consider.

 Remove, push off, or disengage the safety bars.
 Straighten your legs, but do not lock your knees.
 Consider this your starting position.